jaeseopark/m9cad/README.md

 1. Go to (TBD).
 1. Drag-and-drop a local video file into the blank space in the middle.
 1. Jump to the frame of the video you want to trace using the playback control component at the bottom.
 1. Draw things over the frame.
-The interface closely resembles existing painting tools and follow most of the conventions, so it should not be difficult to figure it out.
+The interface closely resembles the existing painting tools on the market, so it should not be difficult to figure it out.
 1. Hit the Save button at the top right corner to export visible layers as a single svg.
 Conversely, you can hide a layer to prevent it from going into the svg, if that's what you want.

 ## Development